-We aim to prevent homelessness wherever possible and work with a number of agencies including, but not limited to, Herts Young Homeless (HYH) and Citizens Advice Bureau (CAB) to help achieve this.
+We aim to prevent and relieve homelessness wherever possible and work with a number of agencies including, but not limited to, Herts Young Homeless (HYH) and Citizens Advice Bureau (CAB) to help achieve this.
 We can provide one-to-one advice to help keep you in your home, or to help you source alternative accommodation, often in the private rented sector.

 The advice we are able to give is dependent on your circumstances and includes guidance on: